grindery-io/grindery-dex/DEVELOPMENT.md

   - `/components` - Reusable/shared components.
 All components in this folder must be global state (store) agnostic.
 Components might only operate with data and callbacks received as properties.

-  - `/controllers` - Page- or component-specific controllers.
+  - `/provider` - Page- or component-specific providers.

   - `/pages` - This folder contains pages components, also sometimes known as "views".
-Page is responsible for rendering the UI, all the heavy lifting processes, such as effects, must be done in controllers.
+Page is responsible for rendering the UI, all the heavy lifting processes, such as effects, must be done in provider.

   - `/services` - This folder contains calls to external services, APIs, etc.